The deadline to register to vote for the elections being held on 6th May 2021 is midnight on 19th April 2021.

 - Citizens of the Republic of Ireland or other European Union (EU) member states

 Citizens of EU countries other than the UK, the Republic of Ireland, Cyprus and Malta can't vote in UK Parliamentary general elections, but can vote at local government elections.
-They can also vote at European Parliamentary elections if they fill in a form stating that they wish to vote in the UK and not in their home country.

 How to register to vote?

 The registration form and other application forms are available in large print, Braille, audio tape and languages other than English.
-Forms can also be accepted scanned or digitally signed by email and fax.

 Individual Electoral Registration (IER)